minio/docs/source/reference/minio-operator-reference.rst

    Defaults to empty (``""``).

-.. kubeconf:: spec.serverSet
+.. kubeconf:: spec.pools

    *Required*

-   The configuration for each MinIO Server Set deployed in the MinIO Tenant.
-A Server Set consists of one or more ``minio`` servers.
+   The configuration for each MinIO Pool deployed in the MinIO Tenant.
+A Pool consists of one or more ``minio`` servers which represent as single "block" of storage.
+Pools are independent of each other and support horizontal scaling of available storage resources in the MinIO Tenant.

-   Each element in the :kubeconf:`~spec.serverSet` array is an object that *must* contain the following fields:
+   Each element in the :kubeconf:`~spec.pools` array is an object that *must* contain the following fields:

-   - :kubeconf:`~spec.serverSet.servers`
+   - :kubeconf:`~spec.pools.servers`
-   - :kubeconf:`~spec.serverSet.volumeClaimTemplate`
+   - :kubeconf:`~spec.pools.volumeClaimTemplate`
-   - :kubeconf:`~spec.serverSet.volumesPerServer`
+   - :kubeconf:`~spec.pools.volumesPerServer`

-   :kubeconf:`~spec.serverSet` must have *at least* one element in the array.
+   :kubeconf:`~spec.pools` must have *at least* one element in the array.

-.. kubeconf:: spec.serverSet.affinity
+.. kubeconf:: spec.pools.affinity

    *Optional*

-   The configuration for node affinity, pod affinity, and pod anti-affinity applied to each pod in the Server Set.
+   The configuration for node affinity, pod affinity, and pod anti-affinity applied to each pod in the Pool.

    .. include:: /includes/common-minio-kubernetes.rst
       :start-after: start-kubeapi-affinity
       :end-before: end-kubeapi-affinity

-.. kubeconf:: spec.serverSet.name
+.. kubeconf:: spec.pools.name

    *Optional*

-   The name of the MinIO Server Set object.
+   The name of the MinIO Pool object.

-   The MinIO Operator automatically generates the Server Set name if this field is omitted.
+   The MinIO Operator automatically generates the Pool name if this field is omitted.

-.. kubeconf:: spec.serverSet.nodeSelector
+.. kubeconf:: spec.pools.nodeSelector

    *Optional*

-   The filter to apply when selecting which node or nodes on which to deploy each pod in the Server Set.
+   The filter to apply when selecting which node or nodes on which to deploy each pod in the Pool.
 See the Kubernetes documentation on :kube-docs:`Assigning Pods to Nodes
    <concepts/scheduling-eviction/assign-pod-node>` for more information.